Catalog #BE0172

 Immunogen Con A stimulated spleen cells from BALB.B mice

-Reported Applications in vivo MHC II blockade
+Reported Applications in vivo MHC I blockade

 Functional assays